cfinn8822/post-install-config/README.md

 <img src="https://i.imgur.com/STO36vY.png.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

  - Roles are permissions granted to the Agents per Department that they have access to.
- *In the Definition tab, type any Role name of your choice (this example uses Supreme Admin).
+ *In the Definition tab, type any Role name of your choice for this example use (Supreme Admin).

   - Then click on the permissions tab.